Barbara Fields Buying Office to Leave Downtown L.A.

 For years, the Barbara Fields Buying Office was located on the 12th floor of the CMC’s A wing.
 Due to the extensive remodel of the CMC building, management moved her buying office at the beginning of the year to a temporary space on the fifth floor of the A wing.

 Fields may be cutting her day-to-day commute, but she won’t be scaling back her research travels.
-“My new chapter will still include travel to various fashion destinations, where I will continue to research trends for my valued clients that are cost effectiv
+“My new chapter will still include travel to various fashion destinations, where I will continue to research trends for my valued clients that are cost effective and profitable," Fields said in a statement.